okfn-brasil/ISSN-L-Resolver/README.md

 The core of the *ISSN-L resolver* solution is a SQL script writed for PostgreSQL, in PL/pgSQL language.
 It  offer also funcions to format and to validate string-ISSNs of the front-end, webservices or back-services.

 ## Synopsis ##
-The project have 3 issues:
+The project have two main issues:

- 1. A PHP script that converts the (updated) "ISSN to ISSN-L" TXT table, into a SQL table of integers (ISSN numbers without the *check digit*).
+  * A (PHP) "installer", that converts the (updated) "ISSN to ISSN-L" TXT table, into a SQL table of integers (ISSN numbers without the *check digit*).
+  * A webservice for ISSN resolution.

+The webservce was implemented in three pieces:

- 2. The `lib.sql`, that offers a resolver and all king of util convertion and ISSN handling, inclung *check digit* reconstruction.
+ 1. The `lib.sql`, that offers a resolver with all kind of "resolution operations" ([RFC2169](http://tools.ietf.org/html/rfc2169)'s inspired orthogonal instruction set), convertion and ISSN handling.

- 3. An Apache2 aplication (here with a PHP example) to expose the resolution into a simple and friendly set of web-service endpoints.
+ 2. An Apache2 application (here `.httpAccess` pointing to the PHP example) to expose the resolution into a simple and friendly set of web-service [endpoints](http://www.ibm.com/developerworks/webservices/library/ws-restwsdl/), encouraging its use as [intelligible permalinks](https://en.wikipedia.org/wiki/Permalink).

+ 3. PHP script, the webservice controller, that intermediate Apache and SQL.

 ## Populating ##